FreeCAD/DevelopersHandbook/designguide/naming.md

 ### UI Text Style

-Use **sentence case** for all user-facing UI text, including buttons, menu items, tooltips, labels, and settings.
-Sentence case means only the first word and proper nouns are capitalized, and complete sentences end with a period.
-This makes the user interface visually less distracting and easier to read.
-For the same reason, avoid contractions like for example "don't" or "can't" - write `do not` and `cannot` instead.
+Use **title case** for buttons, menu items, group titles.
+All other text should use normal sentence case.

 **Do not use periods** at the end of **short** UI strings like menu items, button labels, and checkbox texts.
-Use a period on tooltips and longer text elements, if they contain a full sentence.
+Use a period on tooltips and longer text elements if they contain a full sentence.
 Omit the period if the tooltip is a short phrase or label.

-**Do not capitalize commands or object names** unless it is a technical term that is capitalized in general.
+**Capitalize command and object names** using title case, even if not technical terms.
+This ensures UI labels remain visually consistent and scannable.

 **Use ellipsis (...)** at the end of menu items when specific input from the user is required for the action.

-**Example:**
+In title case, major words are capitalized, and most minor words are lowercase.

+### How to implement title case

+In title case, capitalize the following words in a title or heading:

+- the first word of the title or heading, even if it is a minor word such as “The” or “A”
+- major words, including the second part of hyphenated major words (e.g., “Self-Report,” not “Self-report”)
+- words of four letters or more (e.g., “With,” “Between,” “From”)

+Lowercase only minor words that are three letters or fewer in a title or heading (except the first word in a title or subtitle or the first word after a colon, em dash, or end punctuation in a heading):

+- short conjunctions (e.g., “and,” “as,” “but,” “for,” “if,” “nor,” “or,” “so,” “yet”)
+- articles (“a,” “an,” “the”)
+- short prepositions (e.g., “as,” “at,” “by,” “for,” “in,” “of,” “off,” “on,” “per,” “to,” “up,” “via”)

+**Examples:**
 - `Constrains new geometry automatically.
 It is recommended to leave it enabled for most workflows.` - Complete sentences end with a period.
-- `New file` - This is just a short label.
+- `New File` - This is just a short label.
 A tooltip for that command button would be "Creates a new file".
-- `Save as...` - The function requires user input to function.
+- `Save As ...` - The function requires user input to function.
-- `Addon manager` - This is not a simple action, so no ellipsis.
+- `Addon Manager` - This is not a simple action, so no ellipsis.

 [Return to Design Guide Main Page](index.md)